 The dissertation should demonstrate the student’s mastery of relevant resources and methods and should make an original contribution to knowledge in the field.
 The originality of a dissertation may consist of the discovery of significant new information or principles of organization, the achievement of a new synthesis, the development of new methods or theories, or the application of established methods to new materials.
 Normally, it is expected that a dissertation will have a single topic, however broadly defined, and that all parts of the dissertation will be interrelated.
 This does not mean that sections of the dissertation cannot constitute essentially discrete units.
 Dissertations in the physical and biological sciences, for example, often present the results of several independent but related experiments.
 Given the diverse nature of the fields in which dissertations are written and the wide variety of topics that are explored, it is impossible to designate an ideal length for the dissertation.
 Clearly, however, a long dissertation is not necessarily a better one.
 The value of a dissertation ultimately depends on the quality of its thought and the clarity of its exposition.
 In consultation with their faculty advisors and the Director of Graduate Studies, students should give serious thought to the scale of proposed dissertation topics.
 There should be a reasonable expectation that the project can be completed in two to three years.

 All Ph.D. dissertations in Public Health must be presented in a public seminar.
-This presentation is scheduled after the submission of the dissertation to the readers and preferably prior to the receipt and consideration of the readers’ reports.
+This presentation is scheduled after the closed defense, after submission of the dissertation to the readers, and preferably prior to the receipt and consideration of the readers’ reports.
 At least one member each of the DAC and the GSEC is expected to attend the presentation.
 It is expected to be presented during the academic term in which the dissertation was submitted and must be widely advertised within YSPH.